georchestra/ogc-standards/README.md

 # ogc-standards

-This repository is a cache of OGC standards documents for use by the geOrchestra SDI project contributors
+This repository is a cache of OGC standards documents for use by the geOrchestra SDI project contributors.

+**PLEASE** read the [LICENSE](LICENSE.md) before downloading.